appserver-io/appserver/_docs/servlet-engine.md

 that will work on Windows also.

 ##### `/web-app/security/url-pattern` *string*
 The value of this node allows you to specify a URL pattern.
-If a request has to be handled, the Servlet-Engine again uses the PHP [fnmatch](http://php.net/fnmatch) method to match the URL against that pattern.
+If a request has to be handled, the Servlet Engine again uses the PHP [fnmatch](http://php.net/fnmatch) method to match the URL against that pattern.

 ##### `/web-app/security/auth/auth_type` *string*
 The value of this node defines the authentication type you want to use. `Basic` enables HTTP basic authentication,